-The Robert Wood Johnson Foundation, together with the University of Kentucky, now leads the collaborative process to annually refine the Index and better inform preparedness efforts.
+The Robert Wood Johnson Foundation, together with the University of Kentucky, now lead the collaborative process to annually refine the Index and better inform preparedness efforts.

 Index development has been and continues to be a transparent process that includes continuous improvement, stakeholder involvement, and real-world experience.
 Feedback from many sectors has informed development of the current Index.
+Learn more at [URL: Get Involved page].